 “’And it isn’t the thing you do, dear, it’s the thing you leave undone which gives you a bit of a heartache at the setting of the sun.’ ~Margaret Sangster”

 A quality many of us share, a very human quality, is to expect near perfection from ourselves, or to expect the impossible in all tasks done.
 I must rejoice for the good I do.
 Each time I pat myself on the back for a job well done, my confidence grows a little bit more.
 Recovery is best measured by my emotional and spiritual health, expressed in my confidence and trust in “the process.”

 Creeping perfectionism is a strange form of self-sabotage.
 At first it seems like such a good and healthy attitude.
 But setting realistic goals and doing my best to achieve them is very different from placing unyielding demands on myself and feeling “less-than” if I fail to meet them.

 It all boils down to being honest and knowing myself as I am, not as I think I should be.
-Knowing myself and coming away liking myself—well, for many of us that’s a process that takes a long time.
+Knowing myself and coming away liking myself—well, for many of us, that’s a process that takes a long time.
 Holding onto realistic aspirations can be a healthy thing.
 But demanding perfection of myself and worse, punishing myself when I fall short, is not healthy.
 It’s a bitter tyrant holding a whip at my back.

 Strong language, yes.
 But not as strong as the sting of that whip on my back.
 I’m happy to be free of it.
 I love my recovery fellowship where I’m just one in a community of equals, where I can mess up and they love me anyway.
 I’ve grown up in the rooms all these years and I’ve learned to love myself, warts and all.
 This is where I found my humanity.
-I am truly blessed and happy to be alive, now more than ever as we join elbows 🙂 to strengthen our communities.
+I am truly blessed and happy to be alive, now more than ever, as we join hands to strengthen our communities.
 Thank you, HP!